 Wireless printing is available on the first floor of Fenwick Library and the first and second floor of the Gateway Library.
 Currently, wireless printing for Mac computers is not supported at the Gateway Library.
 To use the wireless printing options in these spaces, you need to download the necessary software available through the University Print Services.
 If you need assistance or have questions about this services, please contact Print Services staff at 703-993-2550.

 Wireless internet is available in some areas of the libraries for George Mason Universities students, faculty, and staff.
 Wireless access is not available to the general public.
 The general public may use the public computers to access the internet.
 When visitors (whose home institutions are members of eduroam) are at a Mason campus, they may access this wireless service by providing credentials from their home institution when seeking to connect to a wireless network.
 Please visit ITU for instructions and further information on connecting to this service.

 Mini projectors can be checked-out for in-library use at the Arlington Campus Library and Mercer Library, Prince William Campus.

-Media Services, located on the 2nd floor of the Gateway Library at the JC, provides access to VHS/DVD multi-regional player stations, HDV deck, cassette deck, LP player, and CD player.
+Media Services, located on the 2nd floor of the Gateway Library, provides access to VHS/DVD multi-regional player stations, HDV deck, cassette deck, LP player, and CD player.
 The Arlington Campus Library provides access to VHS/DVD stations.
 Mercer Library, at the Prince William campus, provides access to VHS/DVD stations.

 Also available in the Gateway Library is the Collaboration Station with a large screen mediascape, allowing up to four computers quick access to the large screen.
 This space can be reserved through the group study room reservation system.